The Muppets (2011 film): Muppet performers

 Archival recordings of Goelz, Jim Henson, Frank Oz, Jerry Nelson, and Richard Hunt can be heard in the film through The Muppet Show segments in the opening flashbacks.
 Nelson also makes an uncredited cameo appearance as the telethon's announcer, reprising his role from The Muppet Show.
-This would be the final time Nelson and his likeness would be used in a Muppet production before his death the following year.
+This would be the final time Nelson and his likeness would be used in a Muppets production before his death the following year.
+Tyler Bunch, Bruce Lanoil, Alice Dinnean, Nathan Danforth, and Michelan Sisti all did additional Muppet performances.

-Tyler Bunch, Bruce Lanoil, Alice Dinnean, Nathan Danforth, and Michelan Sisti all performed additional roles; Bunch playing Foozie Bear, Thog and one of the hobo Muppets, Lanoil playing one of the hobo Muppets and an item of singing food, Dinnean playing Wanda and Afghan Hound, Danforth playing one of the Mutations, and Sisti playing another item of singing food.
-Other additional performers include Paul McGinnis, David Barclay, Greg Ballora, Kevin Carlson, Tim Blaney, Leslie Carrara-Rudolph, Kristin Charney, B.J.
-Guyer, Tanya Haden, Julia Gunn, Patrick Johnson, Sean Johnson, Len Levitt, James Murray, Michael Oosterom, Karen Prell, Mike Quinn, David Skelly, Andy Stone, Art Vega, Alex Villa, and Chase Woolner.